MonoTech01/TryHackMe/Windows/Investigating Windows.md

-# Topic: Windows Forensics - Level Easy
+# Topic: Windows Forensics - Level Easy - Sys Admin

 # Connection
 via RDP - Remote Desktop Connnection if you are not in the target machine yet!